Sine wave: Multiple spatial dimensions

 The earlier equation gives the displacement $y$ of the wave at a position $x$ at time $t$ along a single line.
 This could, for example, be considered the value of a wave along a wire.

 In two or three spatial dimensions, the same equation describes a travelling plane wave if position $x$ and wavenumber $k$ are interpreted as vectors, and their product as a dot product.
 For more complex waves such as the height of a water wave in a pond after a stone has been dropped in, more complex equations are needed.

 Fourier analysis

+Function $s_6(x)$ (in red) is a Fourier series sum of 6 harmonically related sine waves (in blue).
+Its Fourier transform $S(f)$ is a frequency-domain representation that reveals the amplitudes of the summed sine waves.

 French mathematician Joseph Fourier discovered that sinusoidal waves can be summed as simple building blocks to approximate any periodic waveform, including square waves.
 These Fourier series are frequently used in signal processing and the statistical analysis of time series.
-The Fourier transform then extended Fourier series to handle general functions, and birthed the field of Fourier analysis.
+The Fourier transform (FT) then extended Fourier series to handle general functions, and birthed the field of Fourier analysis.
+The sine function specifically is an odd function.
+Applications of Fourier analysis include acoustics, optics, signal processing, image compression, finding exoplanets in astronomy, etc.